-Gauguin's first career was as a stockbroker, which he worked at for 12 years, and painting was merely a hobby until he became intrigued by the painters of the Impressionist movement of late 1870s, Gauguin, at age 35 and the father of five children with his Danish-born wife, gave up his business career in 1883 to devote his life to painting.
+Gauguin's first career was as a stockbroker, which he worked at for 12 years, and painting was merely a hobby until he became intrigued by the painters of the Impressionist movement of the late 1870s.
+In 1883, at the age of 35 and the father of five children, Gaugin gave up his business career to devote his life to painting.

-• Gauguin's Tahitian masterpieces now hang in major museums and galleries around the world, including the Metropolitan Museum of Art in New York, the Museum of Fine Arts in Boston, the National Gallery in Washington, DC, the Musee D'Orsay in Paris, the Hermitage Museum in St. Petersburg and the Pushkin Museum in Moscow.
+Gauguin's Tahitian masterpieces now hang in major museums and galleries around the world, including the Metropolitan Museum of Art in New York, the Museum of Fine Arts in Boston, the National Gallery in Washington, D.C., the Musee d'Orsay in Paris, the Hermitage Museum in St. Petersburg, and the Pushkin Museum in Moscow.

-• Sadly, no original Gauguin paintings remain in French Polynesia.
+Sadly, no original Gauguin paintings remain in French Polynesia.
 There is a rather rundown Gauguin Museum on the main island of Tahiti, but it contains solely reproductions of his work.
 Instead, Gauguin's Tahitian legacy lives on in a luxury cruise ship, the m/s Paul Gauguin, which cruises the islands year-round.